softeng-feup/open-cx-muppets/README.md

 MicroMeeting is an Open Source app.... (work in progress)

 ## Our Vision
-We want to build something that improves everyone's conference experience, by taking down social barriers and promoting a **socially dynamic** environment where people engage in conversations **based on their interests**, **trade information** seamlessly and **interact** more with each other.
+Our product aims to improve everyone's conference experience, by taking down social barriers and promoting a **socially dynamic** environment where people engage in conversations **based on their interests**, **trade information** seamlessly and **interact** more with each other.

 ## User Stories